Navid200/xDrip/docs/App-store.md

 ## Why is xDrip not in Google play store?
 [xDrip](../README.md) >> [Frequently Asked Questions](./FAQ_page.md) >> Why is xDrip not in Google play store?

-There was a [request](https://github.com/NightscoutFoundation/xDrip/issues/693) to move xDrip to the app store a few years ago.
-The reasons for not doing that are explained there.
-Please read the details.
-If you feel you have a reason for or against that, which is not included, you can post in it.
-But, please don't post there just as a vote.
+A few years ago, there was a [request](https://github.com/NightscoutFoundation/xDrip/issues/693) to move xDrip to the Google Play Store.
+The reasons for not doing so are explained in the linked thread.
+Please review the information provided.
+If you have a reason for or against this decision that is not covered, you are welcome to post your thoughts.
+However, please avoid posting solely as a vote.

-You can always open a [discussion](https://github.com/NightscoutFoundation/xDrip/discussions) about this or any other subject related to xDrip.
+You are always welcome to open a [discussion](https://github.com/NightscoutFoundation/xDrip/discussions) about this or any other topic related to xDrip.